-On or around mid- to late- August of each school year, based on objective analysis, the Department will determine whether each district exceeds, meets, approaches, or does not meet state expectations for attainment on the key Performance Indicators.
+By late- August of each school year, based on objective analysis, the Department will determine whether each district exceeds, meets, approaches, or does not meet state expectations for attainment on the key Performance Indicators ((i.e., achievement, growth, and postsecondary/workforce readiness).
 At that time, the Department also will consider each district's compliance with the requirements specified in that district's accreditation contract.
 Taking into account information concerning attainment on the Performance Indicators and compliance with the accreditation contract, the Department will initially assign each district to one of the following accreditation categories:

-- Accredited with Distinction the district meets or exceeds state expectations for attainment on the Performance Indicators and is required to adopt and implement a Performance plan; - Accredited the district meets state expectations for attainment on the Performance Indicators and is required to adopt and implement a Performance plan; - Accredited with Improvement Plan the district has not met state expectations for attainment on the Performance Indicators and is required to adopt and implement an Improvement plan;

-- Accredited with Priority Improvement Plan the district has not met state expectations for attainment on the Performance Indicators and is required to adopt and implement a Priority Improvement plan; - Accredited with Turnaround Plan- the district has not met state expectations for attainment on the Performance Indicators and is required to adopt, with the commissioner's approval, and implement a Turnaround plan.
+- Accredited with Distinction the district meets or exceeds state expectations for attainment on the Performance Indicators and is required to adopt and implement a Performance plan; - Accredited the district meets state expectations for attainment on the Performance Indicators and is required to adopt and implement a Performance plan; - Accredited with Improvement Plan the district has not met state expectations for attainment on the Performance Indicators and is required to adopt and implement an Improvement plan; - Accredited with Priority Improvement Plan the district has not met state expectations for attainment on the Performance Indicators and is required to adopt and implement a Priority Improvement plan; - Accredited with Turnaround Plan- the district has not met state expectations for attainment on the Performance Indicators and is required to adopt, with the commissioner's approval, and implement a Turnaround plan. - Insufficient State Data: Low Participation the Department does not have enough information to determine if the district has met state expectations for attainment on the Performance Indicators and is required to adopt and implement an Improvement plan.

-Additionally, districts with low participation rates (regardless of the reason) of less than 95% will be noted in their district accreditation-as "Low Participation."
-Similarly, districts that have participation rates above 95% in two or more content areas will receive a descriptor of "Meets Participation" along with their accreditation rating.
+Additionally, districts with low total participation rates of less than 95% will be noted in their district accreditation-as "Low Participation."
+Similarly, districts that have total participation rates above 95% in two or more content areas will receive a descriptor of "Meets Participation" along with their accreditation rating.

-By mid- to late- August of each school year, the Department will provide each district with a District Performance Framework Report.
-See Appendix D for a sample District Performance Framework Report, with an initial accreditation assignment.
+By late- August of each school year, the Department will provide each district with a District Performance Framework Report with a preliminary accreditation assignment.